 You might like to consider buying Automatic Exchange Betting, which covers many aspects of trading on Betfair and programming using Betfair's API.
 Although the code is in Perl it can be easily ported to another language.

-Automatic Exchange Betting covers the construction of an automated system and goes a good way into system building using odds lines, weight of money, average prices etc. The book is very detailed and will give the reader a deep understanding of automated exchange trading and program development.
+Automatic Exchange Betting covers the construction of an automated system and goes a long way into system building using odds lines, weight of money, average prices etc. The book is very detailed and will give the reader a deep understanding of automated exchange trading and program development.

 Another book that details the construction of an automated betting system is Calculated Bets: Computers, Gambling and Mathematical Modeling to Win.
 Written by Professor Steven Skiena, Calculated Bets details the professor's successful modelling Jai Alai matches, developing a trading strategy using Monte Carlo methods and then implementing bet automation.